dtcooper/jewpizza/README.md

 deployed on any [Linux][linux-url] machine.

-Installing, compiling, running, and maintaining the motley crew of technologies that make up the [**CLING!
+Installing, compiling, running, and maintaining the motley crew of technologies that make up the [**CLANG!
 THUD!
-DARN JEW'S PANDA!**][stack-url] stack in both prod and dev environments would be an absolute nightmare.
+IT'S A DARN JEW'S PANDA!**][stack-url] stack in both prod and dev environments would be an absolute nightmare.
 With [Docker][docker-url] and [Docker Compose][docker-compose-url], that can be done in just a couple of commands.
 It even works with [Docker Desktop on macOS][docker-for-mac-url]!